-COVID Update: All shelter volunteer programs are on hold at the moment.
-If you are intersted in volunteering for HSTT, please contact Erin Ellis, Community Engagement Director, for more information, firstname.lastname@example.org.
+COVID Update: We are reopening our volunteer shelter programs, please contact Erin Ellis, Community Engagement Director, for more information, firstname.lastname@example.org.

 The Humane Society of Truckee-Tahoe is able to save and improve the lives of homeless pets because of our vast network of generous volunteers.
 They provide support at the shelter, at our numerous events, through our growing humane education programs and through our Pet Assisted Therapy Program.
 In return, our volunteer programs offer great learning opportunities, socialization and fun in an environment with one goal: to help homeless pets in need.

 Here's How You Can Get Involved